lucas-mior/brn2/cbase/c-format.md

 - Space is mandatory around boolean or and boolean and (`&&`, and `||`).
 - Space is forbidden around boolean negation (`!`).
 - Space is mandatory around all comparison operators.
+- Space is forbidden between a unary operator and its operand.
 - In general, prefer `+= 1` instead of `++`.
 - In general, prefer `-= 1` instead of `--`.